frederick-vs-ja/Quuxplusone-blog/_posts/2022-10-23-notes-on-alcestis.md

 his brother's ear."

-In Zeus's last speech in Prologue scene 2, the typescript had "Though daily clamoured and complained"; I assumed the word "Pluto" was missing, and inserted it.
+In Zeus's last speech in Prologue scene 2, the typescript had "Though daily clamoured and complained."
+I assumed the word "Pluto" was missing, and inserted it.

 ----